tezizzm/Boeing/Exercises/Exercise #1 Prerequisites/instructions.md

 3. Fill in details.

-4. Go to email account provided and click on veriﬁcation email link.
+4. Go to email account provided and click on verification email link.

 5. Click on "claim free trial" link and provide phone number.